piccoshi2002/Block-Shuffle/README.md

 ### v0.1

-- Added the blockshuffle plugin.
+- Added the recreated blockshuffle plugin.
-- Changed
+- Changed when the timer decreases.

 ## Changes from original (1.18 → 26.1.2)